-- For the contents of the syringe, you can either find high quality canned cat food (Innova canned cat food is a good example) or you can grind the dry kibble with some lukewarm water and make it mush.
+- For the contents of the syringe, you can either find high-quality canned cat food (like this one) or you can grind the dry kibble with some lukewarm water and make it mush.
 You can also provide some bits of canned pumpkin in the mush.

 - If your hedgehog is on antibiotics, they can seriously disturb the tummy hence you should add some pieces of probiotics (with high amounts of acidophilus) in them.
 These are readily available in the market so you don’t have to worry.
 The human ones are completely fine for them.
 There are also probiotics for pets named benbac available in the market.